Night-vision device

 Night vision devices may be handheld or attach to helmets.
 When used with firearms, an IR laser sight is often mounted to the weapon.
 The laser sight produces an infrared beam that is visible only through an NVD and aids with aiming.
 Some night vision devices are made to be mounted to firearms.
 These can be used in conjunction with weapon sights or standalone; some thermal weapon sights have been designed to provide similar capabilities.

 These devices were first used for night combat in World War II and came into wide use during the Vietnam War.
 The technology has evolved since then, involving "generations" of night-vision equipment with performance increases and price reductions.
 Consequently, though they are commonly used by military and law enforcement agencies, night vision devices are available to civilian users for applications including aviation, driving, and demining.
+The global market for night-vision devices was valued at approximately US$7.5 billion in 2024 and is projected to reach US$9.5 billion by 2030.